Are you wondering if SEO can really generate ROI for your business?

 Was all this worth it?
 Let’s look at the results…

-Below is a Google Analytics report showing the website traffic, as well as the leads generated directly from SEO.
+Below is a Google Analytics report showing the website traffic from SEO, as well as the leads generated directly from SEO.
 A goal completion for this client is a quote request form submission on the website.

 (Two Important Notes: 1.
 This is a very seasonal industry because you do not pave driveways in the winter where our client is located.
 That’s why there is a decline in traffic and leads between November to February each year.
 2. The graph above does not include phone calls generated from SEO)